crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

     : (String | Nil)
 ```

-As mentioned before there are a couple of caveats with this solutions, but I think it works in the vast majority of cases.
+As mentioned earlier, there are a couple of caveats with this solution but I think it works for vast majority of cases.
 It was great to extend somehow the compiler tooling via user code only.

 It would be great to have some feedback if a proper built-it alternative of this would be valuable.